wp-plugins/music-store/readme.txt

 A: Verify that the theme used in your website, includes the function wp_footer(); in the template file "footer.php" or the template file "index.php"

+= Q: What can I do if the music-store directory exists and the premium versión of plugin cannot be installed? =

+A: Go to the plugins section in WordPress, deactivate the free version of Music Store, and delete it ( Don't worry, this process don't modify the songs created with the free version of plugin), and finally install and activate the premium version of plugin.

+= Q: Does allow the music store a different payment gateway than PayPal? =

+A: I'm sorry, but the current version of plugin allows PayPal only.

+cobrar
+= Q: Can the customers pay directly with its credit cards? =

+A: The restriction is imposed by PayPal.
+Please, check that your PayPal account allow to charge directly from the credit cards of customers.

+= Q: How to display different numbers design in the sales counter? =

+A: To use your own numbers design, you must create a new directory with the name of new style in "/wp-content/plugins/music-store/ms-core/images/counter", and upload to the new folder, an image in gif format, for each digit from 0 to 9.

+= Q: Is possible modify the appearance of music store? =

+A: The design of each section of Music Store, is determined from templates located in "/wp-content/plugins/music-store/ms-templates".

+The "ms-templates" directory contains multiple files, some of them for songs, and others for collections.

+The template files:

+- song.tpl.html and collection.tpl.html are used in the Music Store's page.
+- song_single.tpl.html and collection_single.tpl.html are used in particular pages of songs and collections.
+- song_multiple.tpl.html and collection_multipl.tpl.html are used in pages of multiple entries like: archives and search result page.

+= Q: Is possible promote a product, or products list? =

+A: It is possible promote a product or products list, from the website's sidebars, or directly from the content of pages or posts.

+To promote the products on sidebars, go to the widgets section, and inserts the corresponding widget on sidebar.

+To promote the products from the content of pages and posts, go to the page and press the corresponding icon over the contents editor.

 == Screenshots ==
 1. Music Store Item
 2. Music Store Song Section